whitehatjrchintu/flipkartpricechecker/README.md

 - Replace your product url in **bot.py**.
 - Do as per steps.
 - I know there is some extra steps in it.
 I have to write this for noobs.
 - Will improve it timely.
-If "PROs" found any mistake or any suggestion let me know i will correct it.
+If you found any mistake or have any suggestion let me know i will correct/apply that.
 - Meant for educational purpose only.
 I am not responsible if telegram block your account.

 # Updates:-